timescale/tobs/cli/README.md

 ## Testing

+WARNING: Tests start, stop, and delete the active minikube cluster.
+Make sure it's safe to delete your minikube cluster before starting the test.

 A testing suite is included in the `tests` folder.
 This testing suite has additional dependencies on [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 The testing suite can be run by calling `go test -timeout 30m` from within the `tests` folder.
+At least 4 cpus should be allocated for minikube with e.g. `minikube config set cpus 4`.